You want smart political talk without the meltdowns?

 They're terrific.

-Some political actor in the Justice Department decided in conjunction with Democrats in Congress after they lost this election that they were going to get Donald Trump, and they were going to get his associates no matter what.
+Some political actor in the Justice Department decided in conjunction with Democrats in Congress after they lost this election that they were going to get Donald Trump and they were going to get his associates no matter what.

 And let me tell you something, Sean.

-Because everybody's rich ripped the mattress tag off, and I promise everyone's paid a penny less in taxes than they should have somewhere.
+And I promise everyone's paid a penny less in taxes than they should have somewhere.

 Everyone's a federal criminal.

-Um we know that our intelligence has been abused, Greg.
+We know that our intelligence has been abused, Greg.

-We we don't have any information.
+We don't have any information.

 You know, the reason we keep comparing this to Clinton is because there was real obstruction in that case.

-There were subpoenaed emails, there were crimes committed, and James Comey has a lot of explaining to do.
+And James Comey has a lot of explaining to do.

 Why was he writing an exoneration before the investigation was even close to being completed?